marklogic-community/marklogic-geotools-plugin/INSTALL.md

         * Username is an administrative user on the MarkLogic Cluster
         * Password is the adminsitrative user's password on the MarkLogic Cluster
         * Database is the corresponding database (eg. `som-content`)
-        * User-Auth-Type should be `PreAuthenticatedHeader` to enable GeoAxis to be the Authentication mechanism
+        * User-Auth-Type can be set to `PreAuthenticatedHeader` to enable enterprise SSO authentication mechanisms that rely on MarkLogic application-level authentication.
+Otherwise set User-Auth-Type to match the authentication mechanism used in the marklogic-geo-data-services app server in MarkLogic.
         * User-Hostname is the host running the MarkLogic Server for user queries (may be the same as hostname above)
-        * User-Port is the port for the application server that will use the custom authentication mechanism for GeoAxis.
+        * User-Port is the port for the application server running the marklogic-geo-data-services app server in MarkLogic.
     8. Click `save` button
         * This should show you a list of available Service Descriptors for publishing.
-5. Setup GeoServer Security
+5. Setup GeoServer Security (Optional)
+    This section is necessary if you are using the `PreAuthenticatedHeader` authentication mechanism.
     1. Create a new Role called "USERS"
         1. On the left column, click the `Users, Groups, Roles` link.
         2. Click on the `Roles` tab